-Figure 7-1.
-UML diagram depicting part of the S-122 Application Schema (from S-122)
+Figure 7-1 - UML diagram depicting part of the S-122 Application Schema (from S-122)

 Source information collected and use cases developed in the initiation stage should be reviewed regularly, as both will be useful in identifying gaps in Application Schemas under development.

-Relationship to General Feature Model
+Relationship to the General Feature Model

-Features and information types in the Application Schema must be realizations of the meta-classes S100_GF_FeatureType and S100_GF_InformationType from the S-100 General Feature Model (GFM) (S-100 Part 3 Figure 3-1), or subclasses of a class that realizes the appropriate meta-class.
-Attributes must be realizations of the thematic or spatial attribute meta-classes defined in S-100 Part 3 (Figure 3-2), or subclasses of a realization.
-Product specifications may define local root classes from which all their feature and information classes are derived, as shown in the figure below, or may realize features and information type classes from S100_GF_FeatureType and S100_InformationType respectively.
+Feature and information types in the Application Schema must be realizations of the meta-classes S100_GF_FeatureType and S100_GF_InformationType from the S-100 General Feature Model (GFM) (S-100 Part 3, Figure 3-1); or subclasses of a class that realizes the appropriate meta-class.
+Attributes must be realizations of the thematic or spatial attribute meta-classes defined in S-100 Part 3, Figure 3-2; or subclasses of a realization.
+Product specifications may define local root classes from which all their feature and information classes are derived, as shown in the Figure below, or may realize feature and information type classes from S100_GF_FeatureType and S100_InformationType respectively.
 An optional diagram depicting the realizations may be included in the Application Schema section of the Product Specification, as depicted in the Figure below.